deleriumbg/Jokify/README.md

 # Jokify
-ASP.NET Core Project for jokes.
+ASP.NET Core application, accompanied by a web crawler collecting jokes from fun.dir.bg.
+Using ML.NET to train a machine learning model for categorization of the newly added jokes.